isomerpages/gb-assist/pages/solutionrepo/solution391.md

 #### Description

-Automated standalone washer for pots, trays and utensils that replaces manual dishwashing.
-Compared to manual dishwashing, the automated washer gets the job done in less time while requiring less chemicals, energy and water.
+Automated standalone washer for pots, trays and utensils that replaces manual dishawashing.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Compared to manual dishwashing, the automated washer gets the job done in less time while requiring less chemicals, energy and water

 #### Details of Solution